hanabi/hanabi.github.io/Reference.md

 Priority does not always apply.
 Some common exceptions are listed below.

+#### 1) *End-Game*

-1) *Priority* is generally "turned off" in the *End-Game*.
-(But *Priority* can still work if a player plays a card that would be terrible for the team otherwise.)
+* *Priority* is generally "turned off" in the *End-Game*, because players often need to play specific cards.
+* With that said, *Priority* can still work if a player plays a card that would be really terrible for the team otherwise.

+#### 2) The 4's Priority Exception

+* If a player has a known playable 5 and a known playable 4 that leads into their own hand, then according to the above *Priority* table, the known playable 4 would have *Priority*.
+However, this does not make much sense, since the 5 has to be played no matter what, playing the 5 gives the team a clue back, the 4 could be played by someone else, and so on.
+* Thus, if a player has a known playable 5 and a known playable 4 that leads into their own hand, then the 5 is said to have *Priority*.

+#### 3) Blind-Playing Globally-Known Cards

-2) Normally, blind-playing cards has *Priority* over everything else.
-However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
+* Normally, blind-playing cards has *Priority* over everything else.
+* However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
-(The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)
+(The *Gentleman's Discards* is the main move that this applies to.)

+#### 4) "Important" Cards

-3) Normally, cards that are the same rank should be played from left-to-right.
-However, in certain situations, players can know that some **other** card is **more important** than the left-most card.
+* Normally, cards that are the same rank should be played from left-to-right.
+* However, in certain situations, players can know that some **other** card is **more important** than the left-most card.
 If a player plays a "more important" card, it should never trigger a "right-to-left" style *Priority Finesse*.
-For example, in a 3-player game:
+* For example, in a 3-player game:
   * In the *Early Game*, Alice clues number 2 to Bob, touching three 2's on slot 3, slot 4, and slot 5 (his chop).
 (This is the *2 Save* convention.)
   * Later on in the game, all of the 1's are now played on the stacks.
   * Bob has not received any other clues since then - all of his 2's are known playable, but he has no idea what color they are.
   * Normally, Bob knows that he is supposed to play his 2's from left-to-right.
 However, he also knows that his 2 on slot 5 is the most important card out of all of them - it was the focus of the original *2 Save* by Alice.
   * Thus, Bob plays his 2 on slot 5 first.
 After that, he plays the 2's from left-to-right like normal.

 ### The Load Clue